ME3Tweaks/ME3TweaksModManager/documentation/datatypes.md

 ```

 ### Comments
-Comments are lines that being with `;`.
+Comments are lines that begin with `;`.
 They are essentially ignored.
 Note that if a line is setup like requireddlc=DLC_MOD_EGM;DLC_MOD_EGM_Squad, this is not a comment.
 Only ; at the start of a line is considered a comment.
 You cannot put a ; on the end of another line for comments, if you wish to add comments, you should ensure they are on their own lines.

 ### Value types
 Some descriptors use value types (sometimes called data types).
-They are pretty much the same across sane programming langauges.
+They are pretty much the same across sane programming languages.

  - **Integer**: 1, 2, 3, 0
  - **Float**: 1.0, 2.1, 3.333